Abstract

 Introduction

 A seismograph is an instrument that detects and records ground motion.
 As an analogy, think of trying to draw a straight line on a piece of paper while someone is holding your elbow and jiggling it back and forth.
-It would be hard to get the line straight, wouldn't it!
+It would be hard to get the line straight!

-When an earthquake occurs, how do scientists know how powerful it is?
+How do scientists know how powerful an earthquake is?
 A network of seismometers constantly monitors movements of the Earth's crust.
-When an earthquake occurs, waves of motion travel out from the epicenter, through the crust, and are detected by the seismometers.
-By analyzing the differences in the timing of the waves between multiple staions, scientists can pinpoint the source of the waves: the epicenter of the original quake.
+When an earthquake occurs, seismic waves travel out from its epicenter, through the crust, and are detected by the seismometers.
+By analyzing the differences in the timing of the waves between multiple stations, scientists can pinpoint the source of the waves: the epicenter of the original quake.

-In this project you will use online seismometer data from the Berkeley Digital Seismograph Network (BDSN) to measure how fast seismic waves from distant earthquakes travel through the earth's crust.
+In this geology science project you will use online seismometer data from the Berkeley Digital Seismograph Network (BDSN) to measure how fast seismic waves from distant earthquakes travel through the earth's crust.

 Questions